-Sayf al-Din Tankiz, Mamluk Governor of Damascus, built the mosque known by his name in 1317, along with the adjoining mausoleum.
+Sayf al-Din Tankiz, Mamluk governor of Syria, built the mosque known by his name in 1317/717 AH, along with the adjoining mausoleum.
 The site on the small square off Suq al-Khayyatin opposite the Ayyubid qilijiyya was previously occupied by a church dedicated to Saint Nicholas, of which some columns and capitals are incorporated into the Mamluk structure.

 The mosque is composed of a prayer hall, preceded by a courtyard with a minaret.
 The prayer hall has three aisles formed by two rows of arches carried on Byzantine porphyry columns.
 A variety of Byzantine and muqarnas capitals crown the columns, whose pedestals are now buried under the floor surface.
 The flat roof is supported on the arcades and on the wooden beams that transverse them.
 Centered on the southern qibla wall is the mihrab, marked with a horseshoe arch.
 Its niche is covered with glass mosaics depicting a chalice and framed with decorative bands added over different periods.